 Bittner believes CIOs should be great communicators and visionaries, with a strategic mindset and strong relationship-building skills.

-"Because a CIO interacts with C-level executives and other management personnel, the CIO must be able to translate in-depth technical solutions in consumable brevities the organizational member can understand," he told Business News Daily.
+"Because a CIO interacts with C-level executives and other management personnel, the CIO must be able to translate in-depth technical solutions in consumable brevities the organizational member can understand," he said.

 DeVos said CIOs manage people, processes, outsourcing arrangements, financials, governance, risk and overall strategy. "[A great CIO is] a person who is equal parts business savvy and tech savvy – someone who can structure and motivate a team.
 They need to be able to set priorities and make trade-offs."

 How much does a CIO make?

 As with any job, compensation varies considerably depending on your location, the company and your experience.
 However, the U.S. national average for CIOs is $170,679 annually, according to Glassdoor.
 PayScale offers a slightly more conservative salary estimate of $158,050.
 PayScale also helpfully offers an overall range of $94,000 to $249,000, which gives a more complete picture of the salary this role can command.
 There are significant outliers in certain industries and locations who push into seven figures, but this range is roughly what you can expect to earn as a CIO in the U.S.

 Most project that the CIO role will grow even more separate from the on-the-ground tech.
 The goal for a CIO should be advancing the business through innovation and finding the transformative tech that can help the company more easily reach its potential.